The Scottish Parliament is statutorily responsible for nominating to Her Majesty, individuals for appointment.

 The Scottish Parliamentary Corporate Body (SPCB) is also statutorily responsible for a number of appointments.
 The appointments made to date are as follows:

 - Bill Thomson as the Commissioner for Ethical Standards in Public Life in Scotland.
 The Commissioner is responsible for investigating complaints about the conduct of Members of the Scottish Parliament (MSPs), local authority councillors and members of public bodies; and regulating how people are appointed to the boards of public bodies in Scotland.
 The Commissioner is appointed by the SPCB with the agreement of the Scottish Parliament.

-- Professor Kay Hampton, Shelagh McCall and Matt Smith as members of the Scottish Human Rights Commission.
+- Matt Smith, Ms Susan Kemp and Dr Alan Mitchell as members of the Scottish Human Rights Commission.

 The SPCB sets the terms and conditions of appointment of each of the above mentioned officeholders and, with the exception of the Auditor General, also provides them with their annual budget.